 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
-As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high- quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA A Presbyterian Support Otago (PSO) Māori Health Plan and associated cultural policies are documented for the service.
+As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
+FA A Presbyterian Support Otago (PSO) Māori health plan and associated cultural policies are documented for the service.
 Te Tiriti o Waitangi is central to the identity of PSO and their commitment to partnership.
-PSO is committed to a diverse workforce and development of the Māori workforce.
+PSO committed to a diverse workforce and development of the Māori workforce.
 PSO processes are regularly reviewed by human resources to support engagement and retention of a Māori workforce.
-At the time of the audit, there were Māori staff at Aspiring Enliven Care Centre.
+At the time of the audit, there were no Māori staff.
 Ethnicity data is gathered when staff are employed.
-Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
-Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino Not Applicable Plans are underway for the PSO organisation to develop a Pacific health plan that will focus on achieving equity and efficient provision of care for Pasifika.
+Subsection 1.2: Ola Manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
+Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve Not applicable Plans are underway for the PSO organisation to develop a Pacific health plan that will focus on achieving equity and efficient provision of care for Pasifika.
 This will include working collaboratively with Pacific communities for guidance.